carlastjuste/readme-generator/README.md

   * [Questions](#questions)

   ## Installation
-    To install this application you need to
+    To install this application you need to do a nmp install

   ## Usage
-    This app can be installed locally with the install nmp command: \n npm install
+    This app can be installed locally with the install nmp command: npm install

   ## Contributing
-    Pull request are always welcome.
+    Pull request are always welcome

   ## License
     MIT License